aionnetwork/staking_pool_scripts/ReadMe.md

 ---
 ### registerPool.sh

-This script registers a pool and does a self bond to put the pool in an active state.
+This script registers a new pool in PoolRegistry.
+Registration is done by passing the minimum self bond value in the transaction.
+Pool will be in an active state after registration is complete.

 **Usage:**